renesugar/java2typescript/README.md

-# Java To TypeScript transpiler
+# Java To TypeScript Transpiler

 This project is a transpiler able to transform your Java codebase to TypeScript and then to JavaScript to ultimatly run Java code in the browser.